Even to flowers in a pot, the greenhouse environment is a mini-ecosystem.

 The water should be warm (ideally, 55°F) and dechlorinated.
 You can preheat the following day's water in your greenhouse in garbage pails or barrels.
 If you own a large greenhouse, you might consider a subterranean irrigation system.
 It saves time and puts the water where roots can find it.

-Soak the soil thoroughly once—rather than administering many light waterings—and use a nozzle, breaker, or rose to break up the gush of water into tiny droplets.
-(See "Greenhouse Tools and Supplies," or try your local garden center.)
+Soak the soil thoroughly once — rather than administering many light watering — and use a nozzle, breaker, or rose to break up the gush of water into tiny droplets.
 Seed flats, in particular, need a gentle rain of clean, warm water.

 Finally, we can discuss what really counts: the green goods!
 Now you can appreciate how much effort is put into controlling the environmental factors to enhance the indoor garden.
 Before we leave physical science, though, remember that the greenhouse environment will determine which crops will thrive there.
 The successful gardener considers light quality and quantity, photoperiodism, heat requirements, and nutrition for every crop.